Canada Visa: New Wait Times for Indian Students, Visitor Visas, and PR Processing Time

 Estimated Processing Time: 30 to 45 days

-Indian citizens must obtain a Temporary Resident Visa (TRV) to visit Canada to see family members, conduct business, or visit and enjoy Niagara Falls.
+Indian citizens must obtain a Temporary Resident Visa (TRV) to visit Canada to see family members, conduct business, or visit and enjoy attractions such as Niagara Falls.

-IRCC, again in 2025, used to have a processing window of approximately 4 to 6 weeks.
+In 2025, IRCC again had a processing window of approximately 4 to 6 weeks.
 Even that would be feasible seasonally, perhaps.
-In the festive seasons and summer months, it will not be unrealistic if a candidate can incur application pendency, leading to processing delay.
+During the festive seasons and summer months, it is not unrealistic for a candidate to experience application pendency, which can lead to processing delays.

 Application Success Tips: